Tax Planning in Warson Woods, MO

 • Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you can write off those that are higher than 7.5% of your adjusted gross income.
+If you have unreimbursed medical expenses, you can write off those that are greater than 7.5% of your adjusted gross income.
 Paying property taxes early can also help you reduce your taxable income, and you can pay for a kid's tuition or for career-boosting classes for you early for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

-You can deduct up to 60% of your adjusted gross income when donating to certain organizations.
+You can deduct up to 60% of your adjusted gross income via charitable donations.
 Qualifying charities are:

-• Non-profit organizations that are religious, scientific, educational, or dedicated to the prevention of cruelty to animals and children
+• Non-profit organizations that are religious, scientific, educational, or for the prevention of cruelty to animals and children

 • Veterans' organizations

-• A domestic fraternal organization operating under the "lodge system," under the condition that the funds are used for charity
+• A domestic fraternal organization operating under the "lodge system," as long as the funds are used for charity

-• Cemetery companies
+• Cemetery organizations

-• Any U.S. federal, state, local, or Native governments and subdivisions, as long as the funds are meant to benefit the public
+• Any U.S. federal, state, local, or Native governments and subdivisions, as long as the donations are for public use

-• Often, a Canadian, Mexican, or Israeli organization, as long as the organization would qualify as a charity under U.S. law
+• In many cases, a Canadian, Mexican, or Israeli organization, under the condition that the organization would have been organized as a charity under U.S. law

-When you consult with an experienced financial planner for your tax planning in Warson Woods, MO|With the help a financial adviser in Warson Woods, MO, they can help put more money in your pocket now while also setting you up for a financially secure future.
+When you use a knowledgeable financial adviser for your tax planning in Warson Woods, MO|With the help a financial adviser in Warson Woods, MO, you can not only pay less in taxes this year, but understand how to get further benefits once you retire.

 Tax Planning for Warson Woods, MO Business Owners

-• Review the Structure of Your Business —
+• Evaluate How Your Business Is Structured —

 There are many things to consider when deciding how to structure or restructure your business.
 Structuring your business as an LLC, sole proprietorship, partnership, or S or C corporation will have consequences for how much you pay in taxes both as a business and individually.